Harry Gideonse: Biography

 He served on the executive committee of the Chicago Council on Foreign Relations.
-He was Chairman of the Board for a number of years of Freedom House and the Woodrow Wilson Foundation.
+He was chairman of the board for a number of years of Freedom House and the Woodrow Wilson Foundation.
+He was a member of the anti-Castro organization, Citizens Committee for a Free Cuba.

 Gideonse, who had lived in Great Neck, New York, and in East Setauket, New York, died on March 12, 1985, at the age of 83 in the Port Jefferson New York Nursing Home, three weeks after his wife died.